fxalgofolio/fxalgofolio.github.io/framework.md

 * The system is optimized and tested across multiple periods (walk-forward testing) and is thus less likely to stop working immediately going forward.
 * The system is not over-tested on too many different combinations of circumstances (e.g. different instruments, different time frames, different walk-forward periods).

-Once this risk is controlled via specific prudent practices in the system development process, statistical techniques are applied in order to attempt to further ensure the high probability of entries and exits (based on [work by Kevin Davey]({{ '/resources' | prepend: site.baseurl }})), complete testing methodology available in his book):
+Once this risk is controlled via specific prudent practices in the system development process, statistical techniques are applied in order to attempt to further ensure the high probability of entries and exits (based on [work by Kevin Davey]({{ '/resources' | prepend: site.baseurl }})), complete testing methodology available in his book and highly recommended before using this framework):

 * System entry, random exit
 * System entry, fixed-bar exit